MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 5. If you want the batch job to create new prices, select the **Create New Prices** check box.
 6. Choose the **OK** button to fill in the lines on the **Sales Price Worksheet** page with the suggested new prices, indicating that they are valid for the selected sales type.

    > [!NOTE]
    > This batch job only creates suggestions and it does not implement the suggested changes.
 If you are satisfied with the suggestions and want to implement them, that is insert them on the **Sales Prices** page, choose the **Implement Price Changes** action on the **Sales Price Worksheet** page.
 ---
 #### [New Experience](#tab/new-experience/)
 The status of the price list must be **Draft**.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Price Lists**, and then choose the related link.
 2. Choose the price list to copy, and then choose **Copy Lines**.
+3. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 > [!NOTE]
 > You cannot have two lines that have the same settings but different prices.
 If that happens, a message will display when you activate a price list.
 You can choose the price to use by opening the list and deleting the incorrect price.
 ---
 ## To bulk update item prices
+These steps differ, depending on whether your administrator has turned on the **New sales pricing experience** feature update.

 #### [Current Experience](#tab/current-experience/)
 If you want to bulk update item prices, such as increase all item prices by some percentage, you must run the **Suggest Item Price on Wksh.** batch job.
 You can find a link to the batch job on the **Sales Price Worksheet** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Price Worksheet**, and then choose the related link.